‘The Kelly Clarkson Show’ & Other TV Series Halt Production In Wake Of Coronavirus Outbreak

 — The Kelly Clarkson Show (@KellyClarksonTV) March 13, 2020

-“Where possible, we are pausing production for two weeks as a precautionary measure, following which we will reassess and determine an appropriate start date.
-In some cases, we are accelerating plans to wrap up physical production.”

-Guests that will be seen for the final episode of the talk show before the series goes on hiatus include former Hollywood Game Night star, Jane Lynch.
-In the episode, Jane and Kelly Clarkson will play a game and Kelly will wear an Apple watch which is hooked up to monitor her heart rate.
+Guests for the final episode before the series goes on hiatus include former Hollywood Game Night star, Jane Lynch.
+In the episode, Jane and Kelly Clarkson will play a game, and Kelly will wear an Apple Watch, which is hooked up to monitor her heart rate.
 If it goes over 100 she will lose.

-Husband and wife television personalities Nick and Vanessa Lachey will also appear on the episode and speak about their wildly popular series Love is Blind and how surprised they are that the men on the series propose so quickly.
+Husband and wife television personalities Nick and Vanessa Lachey will also appear on the episode to talk about their wildly popular series Love is Blind and how surprised they are that the men on the series propose so quickly.
 The series follows men and women who date each other in different “pods” where they can talk to each other, but not see each other.

-Comedian Bill Engvall and R&B singer Keith Sweat will also appear on this final episode before the break, and Keith will surprise his number one fan
+Comedian Bill Engvall and R&B singer Keith Sweat will also appear on this final episode before the break, and Keith will surprise his No. 1 fan.

 ????
 You do *not* want to miss the surprise we have in store for "the chosen one" — @OGKeithSweat's #1 fan Moniqua — on today's #KellyClarksonShow! pic.twitter.com/8HnpMKtAYi